Growth Hormone (GH) Test: Purpose, High/Low Levels, Symptoms, Normal Range & Complete Guide

 2. Genetic or Hormonal Disorders

-Tumors outside the pituitary gland may produce GH-like hormones.
+Very rarely, tumors outside the pituitary gland may influence GH pathways.

 Symptoms of High Growth Hormone Levels